Tenant Background Check With Social Security Number (The #1 Mistake)

 Background check services that are authorized to perform this kind of check with the social security administration are also going to be FCRA compliant in all aspects of the check.
 This allows the landlord to feel safe that the check is being performed properly and legally.

-How To Verify A Tenant’s Social Security Number Legally
+How To Verify a Tenant’s Social Security Number Legally

 There are a few different ways to verify a tenant’s social security number legally.
 The easiest way is to work with a background check service.
 Be sure that the background check service is FCRA compliant as not all are and many simply perform name-based checks and are not authorized to verify social security numbers and other confidential information.